ElektraInitiative/libelektra/src/plugins/reference/README.md

 `recursive`.
 This key `X` must be an array key.
 The basename of `X` will be called the `refname`.
 For each element in the array run the following process:

-1. Interpret the current key `K`s value as a referemce and throw an error, if the reference is not valid.
+1. Interpret the current key `K`s value as a reference and throw an error, if the reference is not valid.
 2. If there is no node for `K` in the reference graph create one.
 If there is no node for `R` in the reference graph create one.
 Insert an edge from `K` to `R` into the graph.